abonello/food_nutrition/README.md

 **A user wants to store data about a food item (Category does not exist)**
 1. User Clicks on `New Item`
 2. User Clicks on the `Category` field
 3. Category does not exist.
-User clicks on the `here` button, part of the instruction just above teh coategory field.
+User clicks on the `here` button, part of the instruction just above the category field.
-4. User taken to the Add Category form.
+4. User is taken to the Add Category form.
 5. User fills in the form
 6. User enters a new category name.
 (The user can check the categories that already exist.)
 7. If the category entered by the user already exist, the user will be alerted to this effect.
 A message is displayed.
 The user is prompted to use a different name.
 8. If the category does not yet exist, a new category will be created, 0 will be assigned to the value of food items using this category (can be checked by visiting the `Food Categories` page) and the user will be automatically taken back to the `Add Food Item` page.
-9. Fill the rest of the form
+9. Fill the rest of the form.
-10. Clicks `Add Food Item` button
+10. Clicks `Add Food Item` button.

 **User wants to edit a food item**